STUDENT EMPOWERMENT FOR ENVIRONMENTAL DEVELOPMENT (SEED)

 o Go Green Award – WAN-IFRA World Young Reader Prize 2014

-o Corporate Social Crusader of the Year – Gold 2014 by International Advertising Association (IAA).
+o Corporate Social Crusader of the Year – Gold 2017 and 2014 by International Advertising Association (IAA).

 o World Young Reader Prize (2011 & 2013) instituted by World Association of Newspapers – WAN-IFRA, Vienna.